rcghpge/tensorflow/README.md

 ---
 If there is a stable solution for older Dell workstations feel free to contact me or send PR's to optimize this stack for legacy Dell Precision Workstation line of machines.

+For HP Zbook G-series workstations there doesn't seem to be a backward compatibility issue so far but I have only just secured the model that I use.

 ---